johanneswseitz/event-sourcing-in-practice/pages/slides/06-how-eventsourcing-works/03-saving-objects.md

 ## Saving objects

-- Create an Event for every state change of the Object:
+- Create an Event for every state change of the object:

 ![Evenstream](static/img/eventstream.png)
 {.slide}